stdai1016/twimg_downloader/README.md

 Click *Share* button of tweet with photos, *Download Image* button for download file will be shown on menu.
 ![share menu](./share_menu.jpg)

+For those tweets with sensitive media, the tool will start detection after the *View* button is clicked.

 ## Configuration

 You could set file zipping and format of filename in the *Storage* tab of the script.